Guihua YU, et al

 are then mixed and shaken immediately after mixing.
 The mixed

-solution is then poured into a container where the cleaned wire
+solution is then poured into a container where the cleaned

-few minutes, the polymerization reaction takes place and the
+possible.
+Within a few minutes, the polymerization reaction

-polyaniline hydrogel is formed on the outer wall of the steel
+takes place and the polyaniline hydrogel is formed on the

-wire mesh, covered with a plastic film to retain moisture, and
+outer wall of the steel wire mesh, covered with a plastic film

-after 12 hours the plastic film is peeled off and the wire mesh
+to retain moisture, and after 12 hours the plastic film is

-is soaked in deionized water for several minutes.
-A
+peeled off and the wire mesh is soaked in deionized water for

-hydrogel-coated steel wire mesh can be obtained, the steel wire
+several minutes.
+A hydrogel-coated steel wire mesh can be

-mesh is dried at room temperature or in a drying box, and
+obtained, the steel wire mesh is dried at room temperature or

-obtain a green super-hydrophobic super-hydrophilic steel mesh,
+(OTS) solution to obtain a green super-hydrophobic

-water The contact angle reaches 149°.
+super-hydrophilic steel mesh, water The contact angle reaches

 Separately prepare gasoline, diesel, motor oil, kerosene and